E2OpenPlugins/e2openplugin-OpenWebif/README.md

 not work (yet).
 But if you installed Sass (see http://sass-lang.com/install) and the `scss` binary/script is in your `PATH` calling `contrib/inotify_watcher.py --force-update` should work.
-Alternatively you may define environment variable `SCSS` in order to point to the location of the scss binary/script.
+Alternatively, you may define environment variable `SCSS` in order to point to the location of the scss binary/script.

 Base command is